Configure ECG for AutoStopping Rules

 To configure ECG for your rule, provide the following configuration details:

-• Account ID: Account ID for which you want to enable ECG.
+- Account ID: Account ID for which you want to enable ECG.
 You can copy the account ID from the Harness Manager.
 In Harness Manager's address bar, copy the Harness account ID from your Harness URL.
-The Harness account ID comes after account in the URL.
+The Harness account ID comes after

-• Hostname of the AutoStopping Rule: Hostname of the AutoStopping Rule for which you want to configure the ECG.
+- Hostname of the AutoStopping Rule: Hostname of the AutoStopping Rule for which you want to configure the ECG.
 You can copy the hostname from the AutoStopping dashboard.
-To obtain the hostname, do the following:
+To obtain the hostname, do the following: a.
+In AutoStopping Rules, in Summary of Rules, click the rule for which you want to configure the ECG. b.
+Copy the hostname.

 Example